 Bear in mind though, there will still be some performance hit - this thing can't entirely offload all of the processing labour of footage capture, but it will pick up a fair bit of the slack, leaving your CPU and GPU to focus on running the game as well as possible.

-Given the nature of the setup, the performance really depends on your computer (which is technically true of all the cards, but much more so here), though it has the same H.264 encoder as the regular HD60 to enable recording at 1080p60, with pretty similar streaming performance.
+Given the nature of the setup, the performance really depends on your computer (which is technically true of all the cards, but much more so here), though it should generally be capable of recording at 1080p60, with pretty similar streaming performance.

 As with the other Elgato cards, it comes with the company's own Game Capture software, but is also compatible with third-party alternatives.

 Elgato's options are great, but you have to decide pre-purchase whether to prioritise streaming or recording.
 Why can't you have both?
-Thankfully, StarTech's UVC USB-C capture device offers impressive performance with both streaming and recording, though it comes at a cost - literally, at over £300.
+Thankfully, StarTech's UVC USB-C capture device offers impressive performance with both streaming and recording, though it comes at a cost - literally, at over £300, though you can usually find it for less.

 The device offers [email protected] capture via HDMI, and if you don't have a USB-C port on your computer, the capture card also comes with a USB-A 3.0 cable for high-speed transfer.
 The device itself is sturdy, made of metal compared to the plastic body of other capture cards in our roundup, and also features a line-in port for no-fuss voiceovers.